Code-Institute-Submissions/ellenstafford/testing.md

     - This increased the amount of steps required from users and may have easily caused confusion and irritation.
     - Added JQuery to address this issue and ensure good UX design.

-However, after adding Javascript new problems arised:
+However, after adding JQuery new problems arised:

 Although the fullscreen menu would close after clicking a navlink, as intended, when returning to the hamburger button again the overlay would flash and close.
 Multiple clicks were required to get it to open again.
 This is explained in depth in the table below: